rallen2010/flowquest.github.io/_pages/install-doc-ee-251.md

 You will need:

-1. to be running Oracle APEX 24.1 or later
+1. to be running Oracle APEX 24.1 or later.
-2. to be running Oracle database 19c or later
+2. to be running Oracle database 19c or later.
+3. to have the required privileges on the Flows for APEX Schema.
+(Note new privileges required for 25.1)

 The migration path in overview is:
  1. Prevent access to the system by users.